 Located only in the University residence halls, Gadgets&Games is a fast, open internet connection for many but not all internet TVs, gaming systems (XBox, Playstation, Wii), streaming devices (Roku 2 and up, Amazon FireTV and Stick, internet radios, Blu-Ray players), and more.
 Note that Apple TV, Chromecast, Nintendo DS and DS lite, and wireless printers are not supported.
 Gadgets&Games cannot be used to access University online resources that require your SU NetID and password, nor should it be used for anything involving your personal information.

 Your family and guests who don’t have an active SU NetID can connect to the internet everywhere on campus using AirOrangeGuest.
-They should select this network on their device, then navigate a browser to airorangeguest.syr.edu and follow the instructions.
+They should select this network on their device, then navigate a browser to guest.syr.edu and follow the instructions.
 AirOrangeGuest is not a secure network; users proceed at their own risk.
 More details can be found in the AirOrangeGuest visitors and guests guide.

 Located only in the Carrier Dome, OrangeHotSpot provides an open internet connection during most major events.

 Eduroam (education roaming) is a secure, worldwide wireless network access service developed for the international research and education community.
 Eduroam provides students, faculty, and staff from more than 5,500 participating institutions simple, instant and secure access to the Internet when visiting each other’s institutions.
 You won’t use this here at SU (unless you’re a visitor) but will find it handy when you visit other participating institutions.
 More information about Eduroam can be found here.

 The Syracuse University Active Directory (SUAD) network provides a fast, secure network and internet connection to University-owned Active Directory devices anywhere on campus.